 Fortunately, there's some good news to report tonight on that front.
 Early evidence suggests that chloroquine -- that's a cheap antimalaria drug -- may be effective in treating coronavirus.
 Gregory Rigano is an adviser at the Stanford University School of Medicine, and he joins us tonight.
 Mr. Rigano, thanks so much for coming on.
 So tell us what this is and why you think it's promising, please?

-Hydroxychloroquine has been in the market for over 50 years with a quality safety profile, and I'm here to report that as of this morning, about 5 o'clock this morning, a well-controlled, peer-reviewed study carried out by the most eminent infectious disease specialist in the world, Didier Raoult, MD, PhD, out of the south of France, in which he enrolled 40 patients -- again a well-controlled, peer-reviewed study that showed a 100 percent cure rate against coronavirus.
+Hydroxychloroquine has been on the market for over 50 years with a quality safety profile, and I'm here to report that as of this morning, about 5 o'clock this morning, a well-controlled, peer-reviewed study carried out by the most eminent infectious disease specialist in the world, Didier Raoult, MD, PhD, out of the south of France, in which he enrolled 40 patients -- again, a well-controlled, peer-reviewed study that showed a 100% cure rate against coronavirus.
 The study was released this morning on my Twitter account, RiganoESQ, as well as our most recent website, covidtrial.io.
 The study was recently accepted to the International Journal of Antimicrobial Agents by Elsevier.

 CARLSON: So obviously, I only know what you're telling me, but I do know it's very unusual for a study of anything to produce results of a hundred percent.
 I mean that's remarkable, isn't it?
 Or am I missing something?